 Informational Interviewing is a method for obtaining in-depth information about a career by asking questions and speaking with a professional in the field.
 It helps you further refine your understanding and knowledge of the field you are exploring.

 Informational interviewing is a tool that can be extremely useful in helping you refine and focus a strategic plan for your job search.
 It can also be an action step in your job search if done well.
 Informational interviewing is not a job interview or a pretext to get in the door for a job interview; if you misuse the technique this way, you will probably fail to get past the receptionist.
 Used correctly, the technique of informational interviewing can produce two useful types of information:

 - In-depth information about a field of work or a specific position, which helps you evaluate how well you fit this kind of work.

 - Information about what an employer needs in order to see if it fits what you want and what you have to offer.

 Informational interviewing is best suited for situations where career/job information is lacking.
 You may have difficulty in obtaining informational interviews with organizations that have well-defined recruiting systems; these employers provide recruiting booklets available in career resource libraries and at annual career fairs, and they expect you to read them.
 For that reason, consider small as well as large organizations when setting up informational interviews.
-Also, check the CDO calendar to learn about any upcoming group informational sessions.
+Also, check the Career Development calendar to learn about any upcoming group informational sessions.
 Some alumni offices offer programs to link career "prospectors" with alumni in specific fields; so, be sure to check this resource as well.